Reclaim Clay Collective: A Vibrant Community Pottery Studio in Seattle's Chinatown

 Reclaim Clay Collective (RECC) is a unique pottery and art studio situated in the historic Tsue Chong fortune cookie factory in Seattle’s Chinatown-International District.
 Proudly POC, queer, and women-owned, the collective fosters an inclusive and welcoming environment where creativity and community flourish.
 This studio stands out as a vibrant hub for artists and friends seeking a welcoming space to connect through clay.
 RECC offers a variety of flexible membership options, group classes tailored for all skill levels, private lessons, workshops, and special events.
 These programs are designed to inspire artistic growth, encourage collaboration, and celebrate diversity.
 The studio’s mission emphasizes reclaiming artistic spaces for underserved communities, aiming to nurture an intentional, supportive network where individuals can express their authentic selves, find joy, and experience healing through art.
 Beyond pottery making, the collective prioritizes community empowerment and creative exploration.
 Visitors and members can also appreciate the involvement of the passionate team, including co-founders Siera Matsuo and Luanne Wilson, dedicated instructors, and even the studio dogs who add warmth and personality to the space.
 Reclaim Clay Collective offers not just a place to craft ceramics but a meaningful gathering spot for friends and creatives to bond and grow together.

-Here's what people think of Reclaim Clay Collective
+What people think of Reclaim Clay Collective, based on reviews

 As of recent, Reclaim Clay Collective holds a 5-star rating based on 67 reviews.